DataLab-Platform/DataLab/doc/features/image/menu_analysis.rst

 Show results
 ^^^^^^^^^^^^

-Show the results of all computations performed on the selected images.
+Show the results of all analyses performed on the selected images.
 This shows the same table as the one shown after having performed a computation.

 Plot results
 ^^^^^^^^^^^^

-Plot the results of computations performed on the selected images, with user-defined X and Y axes (e.g. plot the contour circle radius as a function of the image number).
+Plot the results of analyses performed on the selected images, with user-defined X and Y axes (e.g. plot the contour circle radius as a function of the image number).